About Susan

 • Grew up in the United Methodist Church

-• My narrative non-fiction book, River Time: Mindful Reflections from the Upper Hudson will be released October 2025 in a variety of formats.
+• Narrative non-fiction book, River Time: Mindful Reflections from the Upper Hudson (published November 2025)

-• A mindfulness inspirational card deck featuring my nature photography will be available November 2025.
+• Mindful Nature inspirational card deck pairing my nature photography with meditation instruction

 Susan’s Journey

-My interest in spirituality began as a teenager when I met my first spiritual mentor, and deepened after the death of my grandfather when I was 17.
-When I transferred to Ithaca College during my sophomore year, I was eager to take a course in comparative religion, where the professor would go on to become my lifelong spiritual guide.
+My interest in spirituality began in my teens, when I met my first spiritual mentor.
+That early curiosity deepened profoundly after my grandfather’s death when I was seventeen.
+Later, during my sophomore year at Ithaca College, I eagerly enrolled in a comparative religion course—taught by the professor who would become my lifelong spiritual guide.

-When I started meditating way back then, my motivation was simple: I sought insight into what happens after we die and hoped to have extraordinary spiritual experiences.
-However, after nearly 40 years of practice, it’s become clear to me that the greatest benefit has been learning how to live.
-Meditation has given me the clarity to see what lies beneath the surface, to recognize unconscious, limiting patterns as they arise, and to create space for transformation.
-This, in turn, has deepened my capacity for love and connection.
+When I began meditating back then, my motivation was simple: I wanted insight into what happens after we die and hoped for extraordinary spiritual experiences.
+Nearly forty years later, the real gift of meditation has been something far more grounded.
+My practice has taught me how to live—how to see beneath the surface of experience, recognize unconscious patterns as they arise, and create space for transformation.
+In doing so, it has deepened my capacity for love and connection.
 That is why I practice.

-In the 1990s, as a graduate student in social work and transpersonal psychology, I found my passion in hospice work.
-Yet, after becoming a mother, I felt called to work at the opposite end of the life cycle.
-I turned to Waldorf-inspired early childhood education, with a particular focus on social-emotional learning.
-Drawing inspiration from the teachings of H.H. the Dalai Lama and Zen master Thich Nhat Hanh on educating the heart from a young age, I taught kindergarten for several years and later ran a preschool program.
-Though I was tenured in the public school system, I was always a holistic educator at heart, creating and implementing research-based emotional literacy and mindfulness curricula for children before commercial programs became available.
-As both a parent and teacher, I was devoted to practicing, modeling, and teaching skills that fostered inner and outer peace.
+In the 1990s, while studying social work and transpersonal psychology in graduate school, I found my calling in hospice work.
+After becoming a mother, I felt drawn to the other end of the life cycle and moved into Waldorf-inspired early childhood education with a focus on social-emotional learning.
+Influenced by the teachings of H.H. the Dalai Lama and Thich Nhat Hanh on educating the heart from an early age, I taught kindergarten and later ran a preschool program.
+Though I was tenured in the public school system, my approach was always holistic.
+I created and implemented research-based emotional literacy and mindfulness curricula for children before commercial programs became available.
+As both a parent and teacher, I was devoted to practicing, modeling, and teaching skills that foster inner and outer peace.

-I’ve been writing and exploring nature photography throughout my life, though often in the background as other pursuits and practices took center stage.
-During difficult times, I turned to nature photography and writing as tools for inspiration, renewal, and gratitude.
-Contemplative photography started as personal medicine and gradually blossomed into a passion that now commands greater attention.
-I’m particularly drawn to the therapeutic applications of nature photography, sound meditation, and the blending of images with contemplative practices.
+Writing and nature photography have been lifelong threads, supporting me in the background when other roles took center stage.
+During difficult periods, I turned to these practices for renewal, grounding, and gratitude.
+What began as personal medicine gradually evolved into a passion that now holds a central place in my life.
+I’m especially drawn to the therapeutic applications of contemplative photography, sound meditation, and the blending of imagery with contemplative practice.

 VIDEOS OF SUSAN